AntonZakhlebayeu/AntonZakhlebayeu/README.md

 Hi 👋 My name is Anton Zakhlebayeu
 ==============================

-C# Developer
+C# and Python Developer
 ----------------

 I started studying programming 3 years ago, I started working in October 2021.
-Now I'm studying C# development on asp.net and working in Unity.
+I studied c# for 8 months, worked as a Unity developer and backend developer, after which I switched to python development.
+And now I'm learning back-end development with django.

 * 🌍  I'm based in Minsk
 * ✉️  You can contact me at [antonzakhlebayeu@gmail.com](mailto:antonzakhlebayeu@gmail.com)